 A DIY sensory bottle with slow-falling hearts is a soothing gift for a loved one any time of year.
 A sensory bottle filled with hearts would also make a great gift idea for Mother’s Day, Father’s Day, or Grandparent’s Day.

 You may also like this list of gift ideas for him or her and Valentine’s Day keepsake gifts kids can make.
-Click on the links to see several more fun Valentine’s Day craft ideas, or have a look at the list below!
+Click the links for several more fun Valentine’s Day craft ideas, or see the list below!

 Learn more about Rhythms of Play HERE!